 'My Whole Life Is On Hold': As Walmart Eliminates Greeters, A Dream In Limbo

 One weekend in February, Justin Kelley, 33, made the biggest financial commitment of his life.
 He paid a friend to start custom-building an airboat.
-Kelley had dreamed of owning one since an early age.
+He'd dreamed of owning one since an early age.

 "That's my level playing ground.
 It's my freedom," Kelley says.
 On shore, he uses a walker to get around and a wheelchair at work, because has cerebral palsy.
 But on an airboat on a Florida lake?
 "To me it's the one place that, when I'm in that seat, you don't see that walker.
 You don't see the chair. ...
 It's my escape.
 It's my happy place."

-But two days after putting down money for the boat, Kelley found out his job was jeopardy.
+But two days after putting down money for the boat, Kelley found out his job was in jeopardy.
 He was one of the greeters at about 1,000 Walmart stores who were told their positions would be eliminated in late April.
 That gave them about 60 days to get reassigned or take severance and leave.

 "My whole life is on hold," Kelley says, sitting on the wooden steps to his house in Lake Wales, Fla.
 "Everything I've worked for is at a standstill."